leaf-node/open_alert_viewer/README.md

 Icinga or Zabbix.
 For Linux and Android.

-Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+ are supported with Basic Authentication; and default authentication for Zabbix 6.x or 7.x.
+Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+ are supported with Basic Authentication; partial support and default authentication for Zabbix 6.x and 7.x.

 ## Screenshots